Welcome to St. Thomas à Becket Episcopal Church

 Over the past 25 years, he has served as the Assistant to the Rector at The Episcopal Church of the Good Shepherd in Lexington, Kentucky; as Canon for Youth, Young Adults, and Communications at The Cathedral of St. Philip in Atlanta, Georgia; as Rector of Hickory Neck Episcopal Church in Toano, Virginia, and as Rector of St. Luke’s Episcopal Church, in Anchorage, Kentucky (east Louisville).

-Father Michael has two children: Ben, 21; and Ed, 19.
+Father Michael has two adult children, Ben and Ed.
 In his spare time, he enjoys reading, movies, day hikes in the mountains, and playing video games with his sons.
 He began his tenure as Rector of St. Thomas à Becket on August 1, 2023.

 The Reverend Al Prichard, Deacon